jessicarush/react-notes/styling.md

 - delayed rendering
 - Messy DOM
 - Library dependency
-- A lot of native CSS and SCSS features are missing with CSS-in-JS
+- Some native CSS and SCSS features are missing with CSS-in-JS
-- No intellisense or auto-complete for CSS-in-JS in vscode

 ### CSS-in-JS libraries